Umbraco

 If you wonder what the code differences can be between these schema encoding types, let’s revisit our favorite recipes.
 Here are a few examples from Schema.org to show how the codes differ in formats for a recipe:

-Recipe with no schema markup
+Receipt with no schema markup

-Recipe with microdata schema markup
+Recipe with micro data schema markup

-Recipe with RDFa schema markup
+Recipe with rdfa schema markup

-Recipe with JSON-LD schema markup
+Recipe with json ld schema markup

 The key difference between RDFa and Microdata, and JSON-LD is the way it’s implemented on a page.
 RDFa and Microdata are both added as properties in the content itself.
 JSON-LD, on the other hand, is added independently, typically as the last bit of code in the HTML footer.